alexespejo/project-argus/README.md

 The facial recognition software on a Raspberry PI and camera has been tested for proof of feasibility, but has yet to be properly implemented and tested.

+All testing and development of both the app and the camera is being preformed on my own person operating system

 ---

 ### Futures